Famanias/snipshot-backend/thesis_evaluation/BENCHMARK_PAPER_RECONCILIATION.md

 This document cross-references the numerical claims in the published research paper against the raw benchmark data produced by the automated evaluation pipeline.
 The paper is treated as the authoritative **source of truth** for final reported results.
 Where discrepancies exist, hypotheses are provided and a methodology for resolution is proposed.

 ---

-## Source of Truth

-The **ICITE 2026 submission PDF** is the authoritative reference for all reported metrics.
-The benchmark JSON and markdown outputs are supporting artifacts that should corroborate—not override—the paper's claims.
-When values diverge, the paper's values take precedence and the benchmark data must be re-examined for methodological differences.

----